ychen-207523/LLVM-keyPoints/README.md

 - `String status`: The current status of the driver, only 'E', 'S', 'V' are allowed.

 ### Vehicle
 The `Vehicle` class represents a vehicle's attributes in the system.
-It holds information regarding the vehicle's license number, model, color, manufacturer, and year of manufacture.
+It holds information regarding the vehicle's license number, org.parking.model, color, manufacturer, and year of manufacture.

 #### Attributes
 - `String license`: The vehicle's license plate number, acting as a unique identifier.
-- `String model`: The model of the vehicle.
+- `String org.parking.model`: The org.parking.model of the vehicle.
 - `String color`: The color of the vehicle.
 - `String manufacturer`: The manufacturer of the vehicle.
 - `int year`: The year the vehicle was manufactured.